jakobnissen/jakobnissen.github.io/posts/optimise.md

 You might profile with a small toy example and erroneously conclude that most time is spent in the first task.

 #### VSCode Julia profiler
-The stdlib profiler is useful on its own, but the Julia VSCode extension include the `@profview` macro, which improve the profiler with some _very useful_ capabilities:
+The stdlib profiler is useful on its own, but the Julia VSCode extension includes the `@profview` macro, which improves the profiler with some _very useful_ capabilities:

 ![](/assets/profview.png)

 In the picture above, you see two panels: The code itself on the left, and the profiler results are displayed as a so-called _flame graph_ on the right.
 Let's review the flame graph first.

 Each of the coloured boxes represents a line of source code.
 They are labelled by the function the line occurs in.
 The one at the top represents the top-most function call.
-Since the VSCode profiler is called from the REPL, the first several boxes from the top stem from from functions internal to the REPL and profiler.
+Since the VSCode profiler is called from the REPL, the first several boxes from the top stem from functions internal to the REPL and profiler.
 These have negligible overhead, and can usually be ignored - though make sure to not analyse your first call to `@profiler`, so you don't accidentally profile compilation of the profiling code itself.

 The width of the box is proportional to the number of samples containing that line of code.